 The function of governmental planning is to provide guidelines for the physical, social, and economic development of the community.
-Planning should be a continuous process, although in practice the time and expense involved in drawing up complete plans results in a time lag behind growth and the changes that take place in a community.
+Planning should be a continuous process, although in practice the time and expense involved in drawing up complete plans results in a time lag between growth and the changes that take place in a community.
 To be effective, planning should come first followed by zoning and development according to an accepted plan.
 Historically, however, zoning ordinances have often occurred first, based on existing land uses.

-New York State authorizes a local government to set up a planning board or commission of local citizens (who need not be technically trained) to advise the local legislative body on community development.
-The board mayemploy a professional planning staff.
+New York State authorizes a local government to set up a planning board or commission of local citizens (who need not be technically trained at the time of their appointment) to advise the local legislative body on community development.
+The board may employ a professional planning staff.
+Since 2007, NYS law has required members of planning boards and zoning boards of appeals to complete at least four hours of training each year.

-Planning boards are authorized by state law to prepare a comprehensive master plan, which is an official statement of policy on future growth and development.
+Planning boards are authorized by state law to prepare a comprehensive master plan, which is an official statement of policy on future growth and development of the community.
 It includes population growth, housing, transportation, commercial and industrial development, education, recreation, municipal services, and methods of financing.
+Most towns and villages have a comprehensive master plan or are developing such plans.
+The towns of Clay, Spafford, and Otisco and the Villages of Fabius and Minoa have not adopted a plan.

 Most towns and villages in Onondaga County have adopted a master plan to be used as a guideline in planning and zoning decisions.
-The county also has a 2010 Development Guide adopted by the Onondaga County legislature.
-Although a master plan is not binding, the actions of a planning board, in theory, should fit the framework of themaster plan.
+The county also has a 2024-2029 Capital Improvement Plan adopted by the Onondaga County Legislature.
+Although a master plan is not binding, the actions of a planning board, in theory, should fit the framework of the master plan.